polkascan/py-substrate-metadata-docs/docs/turing/parachainstaking.md

 ### schedule_revoke_delegation
 Request to revoke an existing delegation.
 If successful, the delegation is scheduled to be allowed to be revoked via the `execute_delegation_request` extrinsic.
+The delegation receives no rewards for the rounds while a revoke is pending.
+A revoke may not be performed if any other scheduled request is pending.
 #### Attributes
 | Name | Type |
 | -------- | -------- |